 What is the name of the spaceship that Ellen Ripley escapes from?

-Discover the awards and nominations received by Alien 3.
-Explore the history of Alien 3 and its cast and crew.
+Discover all the awards and nominations received by Alien 3, from Oscars to film festival honors.
+Learn how Alien 3 and its cast and crew have been recognized by critics and the industry alike.

 A fire breaks out aboard the Colonial Marine spaceship Sulaco, leading to the launch of an escape pod that carries Ellen Ripley (Sigourney Weaver), a young girl named Newt, the injured Corporal Hicks, and the damaged android Bishop.
 All four passengers are placed in Cryonic stasis.
 However, scans reveal a terrifying discovery: an Alien face-hugger has attached itself to one of them, indicating a looming threat.
 The pod crash-lands on Fiorina “Fury” 161, a hazardous foundry facility and penal colony, inhabited by male inmates with violent pasts.
 As the inmates recover the pod and its occupants, danger lurks nearby when a face-hugger approaches a prison dog.